brh55/slack-contentful/README.md

 ## Automated Set Up with Heroku
 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 At minimum you need to configure your Slack webhook and tracked entries.
+It's preferred to set your locale, and leave your bot's emojis and username blank as these can be edit through the "Incoming Hooks" page by other team members.

 ## Manual Set Up